hamoudilaz/AI-integration/README.md

-# OpenAI API Experimentation Project
+# Old OpenAI API Experimentation Project

-This project was created to explore and experiment with OpenAI API integration.
+An old project folder i found today, it was created to explore and experiment with OpenAI API integration.
 It includes various test features that demonstrate different AI-powered functionalities.

 The project contains an AI image generator that creates images based on user prompts, a sound effect generator, a random joke generator, and a motivational quote generator.